Balaji-tech7/FlowrRa-Ai/README.md

 Flowra — Automation for Everyone, in Every Language

-Built in 30 hours · Powered by Anthropic Claude · Zero dependencies
+Built in 30 hours · Zero dependencies